quintel/merit/README.md

 #### Profitability

-Returns the profit this type of power generator makes in EUROS per **MWh**
+Returns the profit this type of power generator makes in EUROS per **MWh**.

 ## Load profile